-When a student has passed the Qualifying Examination and met all of the course requirements, he or she becomes eligible to take the Ph.D.
+A student who has passed the Qualifying Examination becomes eligible to take the Ph.D.
 Candidacy Examination in Chemical and Biomolecular Engineering.
 The Graduate School Handbook outlines the requirements for the Candidacy Examination.
 Refer to the GSH for policies about the timing and purpose of the Candidacy Examination.
 It is a single examination consisting of two portions, written and oral, administered under the auspices of the Graduate Studies Committee in conjunction with the student’s Advisory Committee and the Graduate School.
 The Candidacy Examination is a test of the student’s knowledge of chemical engineering and allied areas of study, of the capacity to undertake independent research, and of the ability to think and express the ideas clearly.
 It should be open-ended in nature.

 1. The written proposal must be presented to the committee no less than three weeks before the oral exam is scheduled.

-2. The written questions will be submitted to Angela Bennett no less than two weeks before the oral exam is scheduled, who will collect them and pass them all to the student at least two weeks before the oral exam.
+2. The written questions will be submitted to the Graduate Program Coordinator no less than two weeks before the oral exam is scheduled, who will collect them and pass them all to the student at least two weeks before the oral exam.

-3. In the event that Angela Bennett is unavailable, the exam questions will be collected by the chair of the graduate studies committee; currently Professor Nick Brunelli.
+3. In the event that the Graduate Program Coordinator is unavailable; the exam questions will be collected by the Chair of the Graduate Studies Committee; currently professor Nicholas Brunelli.

 4. Answers to the written questions are due back to the committee one week from the time that they are provided to the student, or at least one week before the oral exam is scheduled, whichever is earlier.